 The bag of Trader Joe's Branzino Fillets:

-The nutritional information, the ingredients, and how to prepare:
+The nutritional information, the ingredients, and instructions

 After being cooked you get: